Pranav39/Sales-Data-Projection-Project/README.md

 ## Goal

 The **Sales Data Projection** project is a real-time data ingestion and analytics pipeline using AWS.
-It simulates sales data generation, processes the data using streaming and transformation services, and stores it in a queryable data lake for analysis using SQL.
+It simulates the generation of sales data for tech gadgets, processes the data using streaming and transformation services, and stores it in a queryable data lake for analysis using SQL.

 ---